engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 # Merging

-Merging is a little different between VCS solutions.
-This chapter does include git commands.

-A merge is a command that combines two or more branches into one.
-It takes the changes from the specified branch (called the "source" branch) and applies them to the current branch (called the "destination" branch).
-Git Merge creates a new commit that represents the merged state of both branches.
-This is the most common way to merge branches in Git.

-There are multiple ways of transferring changes from one branch to another in git.
-In this chapter we will go over those strategies and cover the scenarios in which they are useful and what to look out for.
+Depending on the discipline, concept of repository streams, and branch isolation, merging changes differs between version control solutions.
+Universally, we discuss the idea of re-integrating changes to our main software product, or uniting changes of differing origins.

+!!! note
+    Since merging varies between tooling, we focus on the practices within Git.
+This chapter is one of the rare exceptions that includes technical commands and ties to a specific platform.

+*Git* includes various strategies on converging changes to a single destination branch.
+Ungoverned, our project might grow in unnecessary complexity, include opaque processes, or lose information relevant for future fixes.
+This chapter details merging policies for successful lon-term integrations in trunk-based development.

 ## Linear history

-When merging changes into software, we ensure a linear history of our project.
+Regardless or our approach, when merging changes into software, we ensure a linear history of our project.
 The parent commit of our development branch is the latest commit on main.
 A linear history sequentially chronicles the evolution of our software and streamlines future reactionary development.

 [![Linear History](../../../assets/images/book/anatomy-of-a-code-change/linear-history.webp)](../../../assets/images/book/anatomy-of-a-code-change/linear-history.png)